Five steps to healthier soil, even in drought

 Likewise, maintaining adequate rest periods between grazing rotations is important in order to let the roots replenish themselves underground.

-“So, these types of plants in the landscape along with diversity are incredibly important for our agricultural systems here,” Hermann said.
+“So, these types of plants in the landscape along with diversity are incredibly important for our agricultural systems here,” Herrmann said.

 Introduce livestock

-Note: Editor's Note: This story has been updated to reflect the correct spelling of Herrmann's name and his title, a description of bulk density, soil consistency and over-grazing's impact on the soil.